umaru-233/cmdids-extraction/README.md

 EN|[中文](README_zh-cn.md)

-# Cmdids Extraction Tool
+# CMD IDs Extraction Tool
-An extraction tool to extract CMD IDs from Genshin
+An extraction tool to extract CMD IDs/Packet IDs from Genshin

 ## Usage
 **Make sure Node.js is installed.
 If you haven't installed it, download it here: https://nodejs.org/**